 Edit a group

-Groups that are currently assigned to the API Role are listed at the bottom of the API Role Groups dialog.
+In version 11.1 and earlier, groups that are currently assigned to the API Role are listed at the bottom of the API Role Groups dialog.
 Edit the name of the group and click Save.

 Remove a group from the API Role